 These days, practically every business and individual on the face of the earth has access to the web, to a keyboard, and to an email account—which means there are potentially billions of bloggers out there.
 From the perspective of your law firm, though, a blog isn't a way to waste time by reciting the humdrum details of your day; it's a marketing tool designed to attract paying clients, meaning that you have to pay attention to some very specific rules.

 Blogging has evolved over the last few years.
 Previously, we advised that blogs should be short and to the point.
 However, new data shows that longer blog posts, 2,000 words or better, preform better.
 Long blog posts increase social media shares, decrease your websites bounce rate, and are encourage further exploring of your website.
-These longer blog posts are more difficult to write, making it a very difficult endeavor.
+These longer blog posts are more difficult to write, making it a challenging endeavor.

 What Makes a Good Law Firm Blog?